muhanzhang/DGCNN/README.md

 which runs DGCNN on dataset XXX with the ith GPU of your machine for 100 times, using the shuffle orders stored in "data/shuffle".

-The main program of DGCNN is in "main.lua", please refer to it for more advanced functions and parameters to play with!
+The main program of DGCNN is in "main.lua", please refer to it for more advanced functions to play with!

 How to compare with graph kernels
 ---------------------------------